-For Media Inquiries, please contact: Megan McKenna, Senior Director of Communications and Community Engagement or Alex Pender, Communications Manager.
+For Media Inquiries, please contact: Megan McKenna, Senior Director of Communications and Community Engagement or Alejandra Paz, Communications Project Coordinator.

 Click here to read KIND's online social media policy

 Listen to KIND Communications & Advocacy Director, Megan McKenna, on The Bill Press Show discussing the child migration emergency that is on the verge of becoming a humanitarian crisis for thousands of unaccompanied children.

 The number of unaccompanied children crossing into the United States has nearly doubled in the last year, signaling an alarming trend that is becoming a troubling humanitarian crisis.
 Since October, there has been a record